PrasadBabarendaGamage/bioengineering-toolbox/docs/source/documentation/creating_documentation.md

 that the `Recommonmark` Sphinx extension has been enabled as described in the previous section).

-1. Creating a new text file with the `.md` extension in appropriate folder within the standard sphinx `docs/source` folder, e.g.
+1. Create a new text file with the `.md` extension in appropriate folder within the standard sphinx `docs/source` folder, e.g.
 `docs/source/my/folder/file.md`.
 2. This new file can be added to the main Sphinx table of contents by